kiramclean/blog/site/blog/2021-02-17-fast-cli-with-clojure.md

 ## 3. Make a standalone executable with GraalVM

 Now you can use GraalVM to turn your uberjar into a snappy CLI.
-Run this magic command (note the names -- the `-jar` option is the location of the uberjar you just made and `-H:Name=` is the name of your future executable).
+Run this magic command (note the names — the `-jar` option is the location of the uberjar you just made and `-H:Name=` is the name of your future executable).

 ```
 native-image --report-unsupported-elements-at-runtime \
              --initialize-at-build-time \
              --no-server \
+             --no-fallback \
              -jar test-cli.jar \
              -H:Name=test-cli
 ```